nguyenngocnhu/todo-app/README.md

 # Todo App — .NET API + React (Vite)

-This repository contains a small Todo application with a .NET Web API (Entity Framework Core + SQLite) and a React frontend (Vite + Tailwind + Axios).
+This repository contains a small, fully responsive Todo application built with a .NET Web API (Entity Framework Core + SQLite) and a React frontend (Vite + Tailwind + Axios).

 This README explains how to run the project locally (without Docker), how to test the API and UI, and includes a short API usage reference for graders.